cflo5001/msem_review/README.md

 ## Contextual Models and Sources of Error

 A contextual model asks the question: Does the L2 aggregate of a given covariate influence the L1 outcome above and beyond the influence of the L1 value of that covariate?
 In the words of the models in this repositor: Does the average math attitude of school affect a student's math achievement once their own math attitude has been accounted for?

+To answer this question, the first model typically introduced in the literature is the following: